orbeon/orbeon-forms-doc/form-runner/component/yesno-input.md

 - A "Yes/No" choice is usually clearer to the user.
 - The control can be marked as "Required", in which case he user has to make a selection to pass validation.
 With a single checkbox, it is easier to miss making a selection.

+[SINCE Orbeon Forms 2023.1]

+A "Clear value" button is available in Form Builder to clear the value of the control without editing the source of the form definition or recreating the control.

 ## Basic usage

 You use `fr:yesno-input` like a regular XForms controls.
 Example: